irmen/pyc64/README.md

 Note that it is not supported to do any blocking operation such as INPUT or WAIT.
 This means that making an interactive program is not possible at this point.

-You'll need the [pillow](https://pillow.readthedocs.io) library because the emulator needs to do some charset bitmap conversions at startup for tkinter.
+You'll need the [pillow](https://pillow.readthedocs.io) library because the program needs to do some charset bitmap conversions at startup for tkinter.

 ![Screenshot two](demo_screenshot2.png)